awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 The `.application.json` and `.gitignore` files are hidden\.
 To display or hide hidden files, in the **Environment** window, choose the gear icon, and then choose **Show Hidden Files**\.

-To invoke the function, see [Invoke a Lambda Function](#lambda-functions-invoke)\.
+To invoke the function, see [Invoke a Lambda function](#lambda-functions-invoke)\.

-## Invoke a Lambda Function<a name="lambda-functions-invoke"></a>
+## Invoke a Lambda function<a name="lambda-functions-invoke"></a>

 To invoke an existing Lambda function, you must first import the remote version of the function into your AWS Cloud9 development environment, if the function isn't already there\.
-To do this, see [Import a Lambda Function](#lambda-functions-import)\.
+To do this, see [Import a Lambda function](#lambda-functions-import)\.

 1. In the **Lambda** section of the **AWS Resources** window, expand the **Local Functions** list, if it isn't already expanded\.